ruff-drivers/ruff-v1-usb-audio-manager/readme.md

     bits
 }
 ```
-* card is the audio card name and device name, like '0,0'.
-Audio-manager module could specify the name automaticlly as soon as the hardware was plugged, however You can specify the name manually.
+* *card* is the audio card name and device name, like '0,0'.
+Audio-Manager module could specify the name automaticlly as soon as the hardware was plugged, however You can specify the name manually.
-* channels is read or write audio tracks, by default, read is mono track, and write is stereo.
+* *channels* is read or write audio tracks, by default, read is mono track, and write is stereo.
-* rate is the sample rate, the driver supports [8000, 16000, 441000, 48000] sample rate.
+* *rate* is the sample rate, the driver supports [8000, 16000, 441000, 48000] sample rate.
-* bits is the PCM audio bit depth, only supports 16bit so far.
+* *bits* is the PCM audio bit depth, only supports 16bit so far.

+Options is the user media parameters, for example, your play voice is 44100Hz, 2channels, 16bits wav file, then options should be seted as it.
+If audio hardware not support the media parameters, it would throw an exception.

 ###Methods